 This homemade ranch seasoning is a convenient dry mix for making salad dressings and dips, roasts, seasoning chicken wings, and more.
 Low carb and Keto recipe.

 THIS POST INCLUDES AFFILIATE LINKS TO SHARE THE THINGS I LOVE.

 If you love Hidden Valley Ranch salad dressing & seasoning mix, but want to control the ingredients, this is for you.
-I’ve used this recipe to season chicken, to make Mississippi Pot Roast, and delicious ranch dressings and dip.
+I’ve used this recipe to season chicken wings, to make Mississippi Pot Roast, and delicious ranch dressings and dip.
 It’s herby and tangy.

 You can use a little ranch seasoning in almost anything crackers, breads, garlic bread, meats, pasta salads… But what’s in that little packet of savory goodness you get from the store?
 Spoiler alert – It ain’t “goodness”!

 Hidden Valley Ranch Dressing Mix – Ingredients